 'A Placebo-Controlled Trial of Oral Cladribine for Relapsing Multiple Sclerosis' is published online in the New England Journal of Medicine on Wednesday 20 January 2010, and in print on 4 February 2010.

-*Press Release by Queen Mary, University of London: Disabled World makes no warranties or representations in connection therewith.
+*News Release by Queen Mary, University of London: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.